marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ---
 * Feb-01-T: Random walk lab 2
     * Random walks in 2-D.
+* Feb-03-R: CANCELED DUE TO WINTER STORM
+    * :bangbang: **No homework this week.** If you find yourself behind, **this is the time to catch up**.
+---
-* Feb-03-R: Functions, classes, modules and optimization with Numba
+* Feb-08-T: Functions, classes, modules and optimization with Numba
     * :cyclone: You will be able to write your own Python functions.
     * :cyclone: You will understand the basics of Python class objects.
     * :cyclone: You will be able to create your own Python modules.